AndreiLucaci/python-expenses/README.md

 # python-expenses
-A small, education project in python
+A small, educational project in python

 # how to run